valantic/vue-template/README.md

 ### Mock data

-You can share the mock data from the demo pages with the vue-styleguidist by importing them into the global mixin which is defined inside `app/setup/styleguide.options.js`.
+You can share the mock data from the demo pages with the vue-styleguidist by importing them into the global mixin which is defined inside `app/setup/styleguide.options.ts`.
 They will be merged with the `data()` object of each component which is displayed inside the component styleguide.
 Access the data with `mockData.<yourKey>` (e.g. `<c-cms-wrapper :components="mockData.cCmsWrapperMockData" />`).

 ## Webpack

 ### Path alias

 Webpack supports to use an [alias](https://webpack.js.org/loaders/css-loader/#alias) for paths.
 Thanks to this feature, you don't need to define relative paths when importing one JavaScript file into an other.
 The `@` alias stands for the application root (`/app`).
-So for example you can just write `import options from '@/setup/options'` in any file to import the `options.js` file from the `setup` folder without caring about relative path resolving.
+So for example you can just write `import options from '@/setup/options'` in any file to import the `options.ts` file from the `setup` folder without caring about relative path resolving.

 ## Node.js and NPM